COLMAN-PROJECTS/Web-Surf-Store/README.md

    cd Web-Surf-Store
    ```

-3. Create a `.env` file in the `backend/config` directory and provide the necessary environment variables.
-Refer to the `.env.example` file for the required variables.
+3. Refer to `.env.local` file in the `backend/config` directory and provide the necessary environment variables.

 4. Start the development server: